pry/pry/README.markdown

 ### Runtime invocation

 Pry can be invoked in the middle of a running program.
-It opens a Pry session at the point it’s called and makes all program state at that point available.
+It opens a Pry session at the point it's called and makes all program state at that point available.
 When the session ends the program continues with any modifications you made to it.